Online education has never been more important than it is today. The ability to learn online gives more flexibility to both educators and students.

 You can also use the Wirecast Desktop Presenter plug-in.
 This plug-in facilitates the live audio stream with screen sharing capabilities, perfect for lecturing with a visual presentation.

-Why You Need a Video Encoder
+Why You Need a School Streaming Encoder

 A video encoder is either a device or hardware that creates compressed versions of your video as it is recorded.
 The purpose of having a compressed version is so that it can be streamed without buffering or getting grainy, especially if a viewer doesn’t have a strong internet connection.